rashansmith/Spring-To-Quarkus-Spring/Readme.md

 # Spring Boot ReSTful API Example - Migration To Quarkus
 The App Dev Practice has created a Spring Boot application that exposes a ReSTful API.
 The application can be used as a starter spring-boot application or as a unit to deploy to OCP clusters.

-THere is a link to the original repo: https://github.com/redhat-appdev-practice/spring-rest-surveygroups
+Here is a link to the original repo: https://github.com/redhat-appdev-practice/spring-rest-surveygroups

 In this repo I am migrating the Spring Boot application to Quarkus: https://quarkus.io/

 This is currently a work in progress.

+### Current Strategy
+To get the dependencies needed to quarkify this app, a sample Quarkus app was made: https://github.com/rashansmith/Spring-To-Quarkus-Quarkus/tree/master/survey-quarkus-spring-service

+and it's pom.xml elements were transferred to this repo, and non quarkus Spring dependencies were deleted.

 ### Building
 ```